Norditropin: Safety & Side Effects

 Norditropin is a form of liquid growth hormone used to treat human growth hormone deficiency in children and adults.
 It has a good safety profile, but like any drug, it has some risks and potential side effects.

 Norditropin is a synthetic form of human growth hormone.
-It is primarily prescribed for children with growth failure or those with a poor growth response.
+It is primarily prescribed for children with growth failure or those with a poor growth response requiring catch-up growth.

-In addition to children with subnormal growth rates it is also often prescribed for adults with growth hormone issues related to aging.
+In addition to enhancing growth in children with subnormal growth rates, it is also often prescribed for adults with growth hormone issues related to aging.

 Norditropin is available in several doses, all of which are given via subcutaneous injection.
-It can be administered using standard disposable needles or the proprietary Norditropin NordiFlex cartridge pen.nordiflex_pen
+It can be administered using standard disposable needles or the proprietary Norditropin NordiFlex cartridge pen.

-The most common Norditropin side effects or adverse reactions are the same for all forms of synthetic human growth hormone.
+The most common Norditropin side effects or adverse reactions are the same for all synthetic human growth hormone forms.
 These include headache, nausea, joint pain, swelling, muscle pain, and injection site reactions such as redness or itching.
-More serious side effects include increased intracranial pressure, increased blood pressure, hyperglycemia (high blood sugar), and the potential adrenal gland issues in patients with a history of malignancy or other adrenal issues.
+More serious side effects include increased intracranial pressure, increased blood pressure, hyperglycemia (high blood sugar), and potential adrenal gland issues in patients with a history of malignancy or other adrenal issues.
 Other possible effects include fluid retention, leading to swelling and carpal tunnel syndrome.

-Many of the potential side effects of liquid growth hormone occur because of taking the wrong dose.
-The specialized dosage selector on the Norditropin NordFlex pen makes incorrect dosing that much less likely.
-With proper training you will learn how to simply turn the dose selector clockwise to your correct dose.
+Many potential side effects of liquid growth hormones occur because of taking the wrong dose.
+The specialized dosage selector on the Norditropin NordFlex pen makes incorrect dosing much less likely.
+With proper training, you will learn how to turn the dose selector clockwise to your correct dose.

-Let’s look at some of the side effects and safety concerns of Norditropin human growth hormone in greater detail.
+In greater detail, let’s look at some of the side effects and safety concerns of Norditropin human growth hormone.

 Side Effects of Norditropin in Adults